 An Overview Of General Bullying Facts

 Bullying is defined as "unwanted, aggressive behavior that involves a real or perceived power imbalance."
-Although this manner of ill conduct is generally thought to occur in elementary, middle, and high school, people of all ages can be the perpetrators, witnesses, or victims of bullying.
+Although this manner of ill conduct is generally thought to occur mainly in elementary, middle, and high school, people of all ages can be the perpetrators, witnesses, or victims of bullying.
 According to Do Something, over three million students are the targets of bullies in the United States.
-While girls and boys in schools have both reported instances of bullying, the percentage of targeted girls is slightly higher than that of targeted boys.
+While both girls and boys have reported instances of bullying, the percentage of targeted girls is slightly higher than that of targeted boys.